 The only thing that seems to matter is attention.
 Attention, which of course, doesn’t come for free.
 Tourists that want to take home a picture with one of these traumatized creatures, need to pay quite a lot.
 Shocking for us to see, that tourists still seem to enjoy the show.

 Please note!
 Whether the monkey is treated in a good way or not is nothing we can judge on.
-But we certainly know that a monkey doesn’t belong on a hectic market square, especially not in diapers as a tourist attraction.
+But we certainly know that a monkey in diapers doesn’t belong on a hectic market square, especially not as a tourist attraction.
 Please don’t ever support this!